Naijaoracle/daviddasa/README.md

 # daviddasa
 Personal site.
-For displaying projects, web dev work, using azure.
+For displaying projects.
+This required web dev work (HTML,css,js).
+The site is hosted on Microsoft Azure.